-The Covid-19 pandemic induced amplified digitalization measures in the higher education sphere.
-This end-to end digital shift in the educational processes (communication, content, outcomes and outputs, skills) heralded the introduction of metadisciplinary dimensions of learning - digital, hybrid and, blended.
+The global pandemic and subsequent warfare in Ukraine induced amplified digitalization measures in the higher education sphere.
+This end-to end digital shift in the educational processes (communication, content, outcomes and outputs, skills) heralded the introduction of meta-disciplinary dimensions of learning -

+digital, hybrid and, blended.
 These meta-disciplinary dimensions can be considered conduits of vertical (endocentric) and horizontal (exocentric) transdisciplinary of digital education as a communicative system.

 Applied trans-disciplinary lens of the phenomenological approach contributes to the solution of holistic modeling of processes and results of updating models and mechanisms of the highly dynamic communication system of education in the digital environment as a whole and its individual formats at the beginning of the XXI century in particular.